asmirnou/watsor/README.md

 ```
 </details>

 `ffmpeg.encoder` is optional and intended for the recording or broadcasting of video stream with rendered object detections.
 The recording is suitable for on demand streaming as the video is stored in a file such as `.m3u8` (HLS) or `.mp4` and can be re-watched.
 The broadcasting means the video is being recorded in real time and the viewer can only watch it as it is streaming.
-To broadcast the video with rendered object detections over HTTP set `-f mpegts` option in teh encoder and remove the camera's `output` key.
+To broadcast the video with rendered object detections over HTTP set `-f mpegts` option in the encoder and remove the camera's `output` key.
 The link to the video stream can be grabbed from Watsor's home page and opened in media player such as [VLC](https://en.wikipedia.org/wiki/VLC_media_player).

 When broadcasting live video stream in MPEG-TS be aware of noticeable [latency](https://trac.ffmpeg.org/wiki/StreamingGuide#Latency), which is unavoidable due to the nature of video encoding algorithm.
 Bear in mind the media player introduces a latency of its own as it buffers the feed.
 To watch the video with rendered object detections in sheer real-time with zero latency open Motion JPEG URL of the camera feed.